3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Methodology

-\textbf{Response Correctness Difficulty} In instruction fine-tuning datasets that provide ground truths for given instructions, it is essential to assess the model's ability to generate accurate responses to assess data difficulty.
-We introduce Response Correctness Difficulty, measured by the model's conditional perplexity when generating the reference answer $A=\{a_1,a_2\dots,a_n\}$ based on the instruction $Q$.
+\paragraph{(3) Response Correctness Difficulty.} For instruction-tuning data with reference answers, it is essential to assess the model's ability to generate correct responses to assess data difficulty.
+We introduce Response Correctness Difficulty, measured by the model's conditional perplexity when generating the reference answer $A=\{a_1,a_2\dots,a_n\}$ given instruction $Q$.

-A higher conditional perplexity value reflects greater difficulty in producing the correct response, indicating that the data point is more challenging for the model.
+Higher conditional perplexity indicates greater difficulty in producing the correct response, suggesting the sample poses more challenge for the model.

-\textbf{Attention-based importance weighting mechanism} Both Response Confidence Difficulty and Response Correctness Difficulty rely on evaluating the uncertainty inherent in the model's generation process.
-While conditional perplexity serves as a common method for uncertainty estimation, it treats all tokens within a response equally, disregarding their varying semantic importance.
-While key tokens significantly influence the meaning and correctness of a response, less important tokens like conjunctions or prepositions, may exhibit high uncertainty without substantially influencing the semantics.
-This can lead to skewed uncertainty estimates and inaccurate data difficulty assessments.
-To address this issue, inspired by \citet{su2024dragin}, we introduce an attention-based importance weighting mechanism that adjusts perplexity-based measurements by weighting tokens according to their semantic importance.
-We argue that critical tokens are those playing a pivotal role in guiding the model's subsequent generation.
+\paragraph{Attention-based importance weighting mechanism.} Response Confidence and Response Correctness Difficulties rely on evaluating the uncertainty inherent in the model's generation process.
+While conditional perplexity serves as an effective proxy, it treats all tokens equally, disregarding their varying semantic importance.
+While key tokens significantly influence the meaning and correctness of a response, trivial tokens like conjunctions may exhibit high uncertainty without substantially influencing semantics.
+This can lead to inaccurate data difficulty assessments.
+To address this, inspired by \citet{su2024dragin}, we introduce an attention-based importance weighting mechanism that adjusts token's uncertainty contributions by weighting based on their semantic importance.
+We argue that critical tokens are those playing a pivotal role in guiding subsequent generations.
 Therefore, we derive importance scores from the model's internal attention mechanism.
-Specifically, for a token sequence $s=\{t_1,t_2,\dots,t_i,\dots,t_n\}$, when a transformer-based LLM generates token $t_j(i<j)$, it computes the attention weight $A_{ji}$ by applying a softmax function to the dot product of the query vector $\vq_{j}$ and the key vector $\vk_{i}$:

-where $d_k$ is the dimension of $\vk_{i}$.
-The attention weight $A_{ji}$ represents the attention the model pays to token $t_i$ when generating token $t_j$, reflecting the importance of token $t_i$.
+Specifically, for a token sequence $s=\{t_1,t_2,\dots,t_i,\dots,t_n\}$, when a transformer-based LLM generates token $t_j(i<j)$, it computes the attention weight $A_{ji}$ by applying a softmax function to the dot product of the query vector $q_{j}$ and the key vector $k_{i}$: where $d_k$ is the dimension of $k_{i}$. $A_{ji}$ represents the attention the model pays to token $t_i$ when generating token $t_j$, reflecting the importance of $t_i$.
 We define the importance score of token $t_i$ as the aggregated attention weight it receives from all subsequent tokens:

-Using this attention-based importance score, we refine the calculations of Response Confidence Difficulty and Response Correctness Difficulty as follows: